Dr-Dressing/au-calendar/README.md

 ## Compiling the software

 It should be a given, but you must have installed Java to compile.
-You can download Java on [https://www.java.com/en/download/](https://www.java.com/en/download/).
+You can download the JDK on [https://www.oracle.com/java/technologies/downloads](https://www.oracle.com/java/technologies/downloads).

 If you have Make, you can compile with `make` inside of the `/src/` folder.
 If not, navigate to your directory through a terminal with `cd ~/{wherever you've downloaded it}/src`.

 Then, compile using `javac ./*.java`.

+* (This is where having the JDK is necessary, otherwise you get compatibility issues trying to run the program)

 You'll see a lot of new classes in the `src` folder.
 One corresponding to each of the `.java` files.